dbsb-juntendo/ImSwitch_descspim/README.md

 ### important

+- switch filter and laser options in widget
+- remove operation mode and modulation mode on laser and synchronize this with the record button
 - stage movement give a few DU puffer
 - display max value while live
 - prohibit using the green laser within the first few minutes for warmup (has high power in the beginning  )